tobiaswermuth/Rocket-Wars/README.md

 Moving the boat costs the player energy which you can see by looking at the color of the inventory (green => full energy, red => empty).
-Players can get new energy by catching items they don’t need yet.
+Players can get new energy by catching items they don’t need.

 To catch an item,
 a player has to press the catch button (S for Player 1, down arrow for player 2)